Greenland Telescope

 In 2011 the U.S. National Science Foundation gave the Smithsonian Astrophysical Observatory a 12-meter radio antenna that had been used as a prototype for the ALMA project in Chile.
 The antenna was to be deployed in Greenland.
 Deploying the telescope in the middle of Greenland is ideal for detecting certain radio frequencies.

 The telescope will be used to study the event horizons of black holes and to test how general relativity behaves in environments with extreme gravity.

 The Greenland Telescope will become part of the global network of telescopes that makes up the Event Horizon Telescope that will study supermassive black holes and explore the origin of the relativistic jet in the active galaxy Messier 87.

 Progress and current status

 Between 2013 and 2015, the Taiwanese Academia Sinica Institute of Astronomy and Astrophysics modified the telescope so that it would better work in the cold environment of the Arctic.
-The telescope was shipped to Greenland in July 2016 and re-assembled in July 2017 at the Thule Air Base in north-western Greenland.
+The telescope was shipped to Greenland in July 2016 and re-assembled in July 2017 at Thule Air Base in north-western Greenland.
 The telescope took its first image on 25th of December 2017.

+An update on "Construction, Commissioning, and Operations" of the telescope at Pituffik Space Base (the revised name for the complex) was published on ArXiv in July 2023, describing "the lessons learned from the operations in the Arctic regions, and the prospect of the telescope."
+One of the systems tested was the location system; when the telescope is deployed on the ice cap summit, it will move with the ground it is mounted on.
+Establishing the telescope's geographical position to the required accuracy of 5m required about an hour of observation time.
+The snow and ice removal systems were also successfully tested.

 The telescope will be deployed at the Summit Station research camp, located at the highest point of the Greenland ice sheet.